walterl/git-memex/README.md

 * While not implemented in git-memex, any full-text search engine can be used to index and search the repository contents.

+### Full-text search

+Run `gmx-search -u` to create/update a full-text search index of all Markdown files in your database.
+That index can be searched with `gmx-search my search terms`.

+`gmx-search` requires [washer](https://github.com/fiatjaf/washer) to be installed.
+Run `pip install --user washer` to install it.

 ### Moving/renaming a file

 `gmx-mv <src> <dest>` wraps `git mv <src> <dest>`.